 Being a mother I totally understand how difficult it is when your little one starts teething.
 It can be very distressing to see your little one in so much pain!
 I remember feeling completely helpless and wished that I could take the pain away, not to mention the sleepless nights that follow… (I was on autopilot for the next year!)

-So the very next day I went on a BIG TEETHING SHOPPING SPREE!
+I went on a BIG TEETHING SHOPPING SPREE!

 - Teething toys

 - Teething gels